Nelson Mandela’s Heirloom Recipe

 ½ c mayonnaise

-c freshly squeezed orange juice
+1½ c freshly squeezed orange juice

 2 tbsp curry powder

-1 red pepper, chopped roughly
+1 red pepper, roughly chopped

-1 green pepper chopped roughly
+1 green pepper, roughly chopped

-Heat oven to 160°C
+Heat oven to 160°C.

-Serve the chicken curry on top of the samp and beans and finish with a sprinkle of chopped parsley or coriander.
+Serve the chicken curry on top of the samp and beans and finish with a generous sprinkle of chopped parsley or coriander.